 Flint, MI– Richard Oram has lived in his house on Arlington Ave since 1988.

-His view from across the street, is a half-burned down house with broken windows, and a charred front porch.
+His view from across the street is a burned-down house with broken windows and a charred front porch.
 The white sides of the house are covered in neon spray paint.
-He said it’s been there for more than a year.
+He said it’s been like that for more than a year.

-That’s not the only case of a burned house on the block, either.
-Down the street there are four more, and even more around the rest of the neighborhood, too.
+It’s not the only burned house on the block.
+Down the street there are four more, and even more around the rest of the neighborhood.

-There’s a plot of land where a house once stood, but burned down completely, and is now prime real estate for people looking to unload their garbage.
+One plot of land, where a house once stood, but burned down completely, is now prime real estate for people looking to unload their garbage.
 Two more houses were recently burned down on either side of the street, one of which happened just a month ago, and was deemed a suspicious fire.

 “Living in this neighborhood is like living in a war zone,” Oram said.

 Oram lives in Flint’s east side where there has been a recent spike in suspicious fires.